skylandersNFC/SkyUID-Generator-GUI/README.md

 5. If not, run it via `python main.py` command inside **CMD** from the same directory where the script is.
 In our case this should be "**D:\Downloads\SkyUID-Generator-GUI-main**"

-6. If you dont know how to use **CMD**, google it or ask ChatGPT.
+6. If you don't know how to use **CMD**, google it or ask ChatGPT.

-7. Now you should already have the python GUI runing.
+7. Now you should already have the python GUI running.
 It will look something like that
 ![01.
 SkyUID-Generator-GUI](https://raw.githubusercontent.com/t3hsuppli3r/SkyUID-Generator-GUI/main/img/01.%20SkyUID-Generator-GUI.jpg)

 8. On the first "UID" field, you only need to provide your card UID in order for the script to generate a proper Skylander dump for it.
 ![03.
 Dump Selected](https://raw.githubusercontent.com/t3hsuppli3r/SkyUID-Generator-GUI/main/img/03.%20Dump%20Selected.jpg)

 9. You can get a UID of a card by just placing it on the reader and pressing "READ TAG".
 That's the first thing it will tell you.
-The UID in this examle is different from the UID in the field, but thats just an example.
+The UID in this example is different from the UID in the field, but that's just an example.
 Also remove any spaces from the UID so its "EF844A3E" (example)
 ![00.
 How to get UID with MWT](https://github.com/skylandersNFC/SkyUID-Generator-GUI/blob/main/img/00.%20How%20to%20get%20UID%20with%20MWT.jpg)

 10. On the second field you need to pick a Skylander from the dropdown menu.
 The skylanders listed in the dropdown are from the "[Skylanders Ultimate NFC Pack](https://docs.google.com/document/d/1M3CXm2UcXLo1kuhYmAAtitfPJUJoyL47Ey95BYIt-Z0/edit?usp=sharing)" (V5), so pretty much the best dumps out there you can find.